ocaml/ocaml.org/data/tutorials/lg_04_labels.md

 ```

 So far, this is just the imperative "mutable records" that we talked
-about in ["If Statements, Loops and Recursions"](https://ocaml.org/docs/if-statements-and-loops).
+about in ["If Statements, Loops, and Recursions"](https://ocaml.org/docs/if-statements-and-loops).
 Now the complex part is the `open_window`
 function.
 This function takes *4* arguments, three of them optional,
 followed by a required, unlabelled `unit`.
 Let's first see this function
 in action: